-- 30 days from the initial request: If we have not received a refund, or the provider has not contested the refund within this timeframe, we will send a reminder (second refund request). - 60 days after the initial request: If we have still not received the refund, the overpayment will be auto-recovered on the next scheduled payment.
-Please see EOP examples on the following pages.
-Idaho Providers: Refunds due from providers based in Idaho are immediately eligible for auto-recovery.
+Idaho providers: Refunds due from providers based in Idaho are immediately eligible for autorecovery.
 This means that the auto-recovery could be taken in the payment run immediately after the claim adjustment so you may not receive a request letter (if the refund was recovered in full) or may receive a letter requesting only a portion of the total overpayment amount (if partial recovery was made).
 If auto-recovery cannot be completed within 30 days, we will send a refund request letter, with a follow-up after 45 days.
+For those providers who wish to opt out of immediate autorecovery and prefer a refund request letter, please contact your Provider Relations Representative at IDProvNet@PacificSource.com.